fsprojects/FAKE/help/markdown/fake-dotnetcore.md

 This is basically it.
 You can now execute fake commands.

-For unix we don't have packages jet (please contribute!), but you can use the manual install process (see [Contributing](contributing.html))
+For unix we don't have packages yet (please contribute!), but you can use the manual install process (see [Contributing](contributing.html))

 ## CLI